Five Foods to Fight Colds

 Research shows that blueberries have the highest levels of disease-fighting antioxidants of all commonly consumed fruit.
 These tiny berries also contain quercetin, a flavonoid that acts like an antihistamine and anti-inflammatory, and may protect against heart disease and cancer.
 Researchers speculate that quercetin’s anti-histamine effect may help to reduce symptoms associated with allergies, including a runny nose and watery eyes.
 Sprinkle some blues on your yogurt, blend into a smoothie, or enjoy this superfood straight from the fridge!

 This omega-3 rich fish not only helps reduce the risk of heart disease, but also encourages the production and movement of lymphocyte cells, which help to bolster immune response.
 Salmon is also a rich source Vitamin D, which has been found to protect against respiratory infections.
-Check out our guide to the most common cuts of salmon, and try this all-star fish at your next meal!
+Check out this amazing Alaska Salmon with Asian Glaze for your next meal.

 This starchy vegetable is bursting with beta–carotene for luscious locks and radiant skin.
 When we eat sweet potatoes, our body converts beta-carotene to Vitamin A, an essential nutrient for maintaining a strong immune system.
 Vitamin A also keeps the mucous membranes that line our nose and throat healthy and functioning.
 My favorite way to prepare this root vegetable is to peel and slice into ½ inch strips, then place on a baking sheet.
 Drizzle with olive oil, sprinkle with cinnamon, and bake at 400 degrees for 15-20 minutes or until golden brown.
 Turn potatoes over and bake another 15-20 minutes.